Create linked servers (SQL Server Database Engine)

 Disallow ad hoc access

-SQL Server does not allow ad hoc access through the OPENROWSET and OPENDATASOURCE functions against the OLE DB provider.
-When this option is not set, SQL Server also does not allow ad hoc access.
+SQL Server doesn't allow ad hoc access through the OPENROWSET and OPENDATASOURCE functions against the OLE DB provider.
+When this option isn't set, SQL Server also doesn't allow ad hoc access.

 Supports 'Like' operator